 Ezvid’s homepage is a little strange.
 Most of the buttons are sponsored links, but that’s fair enough – this is an excellent free screen recorder for games, and its creators have to pay the bills.

-It also has a bizarre Ezvid Wiki, which sounds like it should contain tips for using the software, but is actually a buyer's guide covering cheese slicers, bowling balls and dish racks.
+It also links to a strange Ezvid Wiki, which sounds like it should contain tips for using the software, but is actually a buyer's guide covering cheese slicers, bowling balls and dish racks.

 To download the software you need to scroll right down to the bottom to the button marked ‘Get Ezvid Now’.
 There are no cheeky extra programs bundled in the installer, so once you’ve got the right link there’s nothing to worry about.